awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. In the **Make Payment** box, enter the three\-digit or four\-digit security code of your payment method and then choose **Make Payment**\.

+1. In the dialog box, choose **Ok**\.

 1. For Visa and Mastercard payment methods, you're redirected to your bank to verify your payment\.
 For American Express payment methods, your bank processes your payment with no action required from you\.
 After your payment is verified, you're redirected to your account page\.
-Your invoice shows the **Pay Now** link until your bank processes your payment\.<a name="aispl-remove-credit"></a>
+Your invoice shows the **Pay Now** link until your bank processes your payment\.<a name="aispl-enable-recurring"></a>

+**To enable recurring payments for your AISPL account**

+You can use the console to enable recurring payments for your account\.

+1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.

+1. In the navigation pane, choose **Payment Methods**\.

+1. Above your credit cards, select the **Reccuring payments for default payments enabled\.** check box\.<a name="aispl-remove-credit"></a>

 **To remove a credit card from your AISPL account**